FgForrest/evitaDB/docs/user/en/use/api/query-data.md

 ## Defining queries in REST API

-In the REST API, there are several entity fetching endpoints that accept evitaQL queries in some form or another.
+In the REST API, there are several entity fetching endpoints that accept evitaQL queries in one form or another.
 These endpoints have the following URL forms:

 - `/rest/catalog-name/entity-collection/get`
 - `/rest/catalog-name/entity-collection/list`
 - `/rest/catalog-name/entity-collection/query`

-The `/get` endpoints only supports a very simplified and limited variant of filtering and requirements parts of a query using URL query parameters.
+The `/get` endpoints only support a very simplified and limited variant of filtering and requirements parts of a query using URL query parameters.

 <SourceCodeTabs requires="ignoreTest" langSpecificTabOnly>
 [Java query example](/docs/user/en/use/api/example/rest-get-query-example.rest)
 </SourceCodeTabs>

-The `/list` query supports full filtering and ordering but only a limited entity requirements.
+The `/list` query supports full filtering and ordering, but only a limited entity requirements.

 <SourceCodeTabs requires="ignoreTest" langSpecificTabOnly>
 [Java query example](/docs/user/en/use/api/example/rest-list-query-example.rest)
 </SourceCodeTabs>

 The `/query` query supports the full filtering, ordering, and requirements.
-This endpoint even supports extra results, which is not possible with the two previous queries.
+This endpoint even supports extra results, which is not possible with the previous two queries.

 <SourceCodeTabs requires="ignoreTest" langSpecificTabOnly>
 [Java query example](/docs/user/en/use/api/example/rest-full-query-example.rest)